SSC-HoCgroup/miniproject-devlog/README.md

 As you work on your RoR project, check-in with us by responding to the [Week 1 - RoR Mini-Project discussion thread](https://groups.google.com/forum/#!forum/hourofcode-at-southseattlecollege) on #HourofCode's Google Group.

 Let us know how things are going!
 Such as:
-- errors encountered
+- Errors you've encountered
-- questions and/or frustrations
+- Your questions and/or frustrations
-- new words/terms that need explanataion
+- New words/terms that need explanataion
-- cool things you've learned about Ruby on Rails
+- Cool things you've learned about Ruby on Rails
-- and more!
+- And more!

 We want to hear from you, so please [keep us in the loop](https://groups.google.com/forum/#!forum/hourofcode-at-southseattlecollege)!